Jo Ann Hardesty: 2018 race

 Hardesty ran for Portland City Council in 2018, for the open seat being vacated by the retiring Dan Saltzman.
 The alternative newspaper Willamette Week endorsed Hardesty, stating she was the "best person for the job."
 She was also endorsed by AFSCME Local 189, the local branch of the American Federation of State, County and Municipal Employees.
 During the race, Hardesty called her top two running-mates "idiots" for their suggestion the unused Wapato Corrections Facility be utilized to house homeless residents.
 It is now used as a homeless shelter.
 Hardesty won the race, against Multnomah County Commissioner Loretta Smith; the final tally showed her receiving 61.8% of the votes cast.

 Commissioner term

 Hardesty was sworn in as a city commissioner on January 2, 2019.
-She is the first Black woman and first woman of color to serve on the council.
+She is the first Black woman and first minority woman to serve on the council.
 She is highly critical of the Portland Police Bureau.
-Oregon Public Broadcasting describes Hardesty as "one of the city's most vocal police critic".
+Oregon Public Broadcasting describes Hardesty as "one of the city's most vocal police critics".
 In 2020, Hardesty voted to cut $18 million in funding from the Portland Police Bureau budget.
 The vote failed 3–2.

 As acting Fire Commissioner, Hardesty was criticized for her month-long vacation in August 2021, which coincides with peak fire season in the region.
 "That means she will not be available for feedback, council or check-ins.
 We do not make exceptions for this," announced her chief of staff of the move.
 This was the first time in over twenty years that a city commissioner took a full month away from the position.